Suggested Aftercare Products

 CLEANING INSTRUCTIONS FOR THE EXTERIOR OF LABRET (CHEEK AND LIP) PIERCINGS

 - See aftercare for normal aftercare of piercings.

 - Soak in saline solution and wash with Health Basics Antibacterial Hand Wash.

 - Wash your hands thoroughly prior to cleaning or touching your piercing for any reason.

-- Rinse thoroughly to remove all traces of the soap from the piercing.
+- Rinse thoroughly to remove all traces of the soap and saline from the piercing.
 It is not necessary to rotate the jewellery through the piercing.

 - Dry by gently patting with clean, disposable paper products.
 Cloth towels can harbour bacteria and snag on jewellery, causing injury.